 In a nutshell: I am passionate about making science accessible to the curious everywhere through writing, teaching, outreach, mentorship, and whatever else I get roped into.
-I write mostly science-y stuff.
+Here on the internet, I write mostly science-y stuff.

 Teaching: Currently, I am a Thinking Matters Fellow at Stanford University.
-This year, I am excited to be part of teams teaching The Science of Mythbusters, How Does Your Brain Work?, and Stories Everywhere.
+This year, I am excited to be part of teams teaching The Science of Mythbusters, How Does Your Brain Work?, Stories Everywhere, and Reading the Body.
 At UC-Berkeley, I was a graduate student instructor for Biological Psychology, The Aging Human Brain, Cognitive Neuroscience, and Human Neuropsychology and was part of a team that facilitated a wacky DeCal, Altered States and the Brain.
-I have also coached gymnastics, apprentice taught college-level Spanish, and tutored English as a Second Language.
+I have also apprentice-taught college-level Spanish, and tutored English as a Second Language.

 Research: I completed my PhD in Neuroscience at UC-Berkeley in August 2015.
 I was a student in the Helen Wills Neuroscience Institute, and for my doctoral research, I worked with Rich Ivry in the Cognition and Action Lab (CognAc).
 I used functional magnetic resonance imaging (fMRI) to investigate how errors and rewards shape learning in the brain.